 4. Critical compromises

 Permissive parents may find that they constantly have to make compromises about things that are really important to them.
-They may allow their child to be rude and disrespectful towards them for the sake of not making a scene.
+They may allow their child to be rude and disrespectful towards them to avoid making a scene.

 Or they may let the child spend too much time on the internet, watching distasteful movies, rather than doing their schoolwork.

-Although the parent highly values good grades, that would have to be sacrificed as a result of allowing the child to make their own choices, even if those choices are unwise and ultimately harmful to the child.
+Although the parent highly values good grades, that would have to be sacrificed due to allowing the child to make their own choices, even if those choices are unwise and ultimately harmful to the child.

 5. Lack of self-discipline

-Because permissive parents do not often effectively discipline their child, it can be difficult for the child to learn self-discipline.
-A child raised in such an environment is also likely to struggle with respecting any kind of discipline, whether at school or later in the workplace.
+Because permissive parents don’t often effectively discipline their children, it can be difficult for the child to learn self-discipline.
+A child raised in such an environment will also likely struggle with respecting any discipline, whether at school or later in the workplace.

-Unlike their parents, their teachers and bosses are not going to tolerate their lack of discipline and unruly attitude.
+Unlike their parents, their teachers and bosses will not tolerate their lack of discipline and unruly attitude.

-Permissive parenting often means that a child does not learn at an early age the basic principle of cause and effect, and how society is structured on certain rules and regulations.
+Permissive parenting often means that a child doesn’t learn the basic principle of cause and effect at an early age and how society is structured on certain rules and regulations.

 6. Blurred lines between parent and child

-Ultimately trust and respect are undermined and corroded on both sides and the permissive parent’s aim of having a close relationship with their child can backfire and turn sour.
+Ultimately trust and respect are undermined and eroded on both sides, and the permissive parent’s aim of having a close relationship with their child can backfire and turn sour.